-… team are participants in the Getty Foundation-funded project Understanding 1989 in East-Central European Art further contributes to the creation of an international context.
-The basic research which has been undergoing since 2022 has included a conference entitled The Flowers of Transition – The Art of Hungary in the 1980s , interviews with key figures of the decade, and a detailed study of the literature on art criticism from the 1980s.
-The objective of this latter endeavour is …
+… team’s participation in the Getty Foundation-funded project Understanding 1989 in East-Central European Art further strengthened the international dimension of the study.
+Ongoing since 2022, the research has included a conference titled The Flowers of Decay– The Art of Hungary in the 1980s , interviews with key figures from the decade, and an extensive review of 1980s art criticism.
+This work culminated in an anthology analysing the debates that shaped the Hungarian art scene …

 … of the 40th anniversary of the foundation of Artpool and its concurrent relocation to the Central European Research Institute of Art History of the Museum of Fine Arts, Budapest.
 The study volume related to the conference, edited by Emese Kürti and Zsuzsa László, is published by Transcript, one of Europe's leading independent scientific publishers.
 How do artist archives survive and stay authentic in radically changed contexts?
 The volume addresses the challenge of continuity, …